paypal/nemo-core/README.md

 Browser you wish to automate.
 Make sure that your chosen webdriver has this browser option available

-### localServer (optional)
+### localServer (optional, defaults to false)

-Set to true if you want Nemo to attempt to start a standalone binary on your system (like selenium-standalone-server) or use a local browser/driver like Chrome/chromedriver or PhantomJS.
+Set localServer to true if you want Nemo to attempt to start a standalone binary on your system (like selenium-standalone-server) or use a local browser/driver like Chrome/chromedriver or PhantomJS.

 ### targetServer (optional)